manyids2/wsi-tvx/README.md

 ## Issues

+- Crashes sometimes, use `r` to reset.
 - Tile positions are not always correct.
-- If it crashes, kitty needs to be reset.
-  - use `reset`
 - Not optimal base64
   - Use [race64](https://github.com/skeeto/race64) for base64 encoding ( with SIMD optimizations ).